catness/100-days-of-code/log.md

 * Still experimenting with the layout for the main screen.
 Grid layout causes problems when adding views dynamically.
 (And I thought that Android layouts would be easier than LibGDX scene2d...)

+### Day 18: 2019-05-18

+* After a lot of struggle, created a reasonable layout (with dynamically added views) for the main screen, using the functions to get the current screen size, toolbar size etc to calculate the dimensions.
+So far it's not any easier than with LibGDX.

+* Started with the BoardItem class.